ventus-ag/docs/_docs/tutorials/Istio.md

 ![](../../assets/img/tutorials/Istio/Kiali_login.png)

-Now you can monitoring traffic of your application in Kiali:
+You can monitoring traffic of your application in Kiali:

 ![](../../assets/img/tutorials/Istio/Kiali_graph.png)